tdwg/website/conferences/2024/sessions/index.md

 **Abstract**<br />
 In order to move forward in the path toward decolonization we must accept that the present is the product of the past, and we cannot truly highlight underrepresented communities without setting the historical context.
 Museums are rooted in colonialism and often tell a biased history that unintentionally excludes underrepresented communities.
 The panelists here will discuss their individual projects that discuss the colonial history of natural museum collections and exhibitions, amplifying naturalists whose contributions have been overlooked, and how to build community in a profession that lacks diversity.

 This work is ever-evolving and strengthened by collaboration, we intend to leave a good amount of time for questions and answers.
-We will use prompts and facilitated discussion to hear the audience’s responses to these projects, and what they are currently working on and/or envision for their own institutions."
+We will use prompts and facilitated discussion to hear the audience’s responses to these projects, and what they are currently working on and/or envision for their own institutions.

 ## POSTER Poster session